Portugal · tool

 Where locals eat — best neighborhoods

-Bohemian and lively, transforming into a nightlife hub with countless bars and restaurants.
+Bohemian and lively, transforming from quiet daytime streets to a buzzing hub of bars and restaurants at night.

 Dietary notes

-Traditional Portuguese cuisine is very meat and seafood-centric.
-While vegetarian and vegan options are becoming more available, especially in tourist areas and larger cities, they may require specific searching.
-Gluten-free options can also be challenging due to the prevalence of bread and fried items.
+Traditional Portuguese cuisine is quite meat and fish-centric, with a heavy reliance on pork, beef, and seafood.
+Vegetarian and vegan options are becoming more available in tourist areas, but can be limited in very traditional establishments.
+Gluten-free can also be challenging due to bread and fried items.

 Local etiquette

-- •Tipping is not mandatory but appreciated for good service; 5-10% is customary.
+- •Tipping is not obligatory but appreciated for good service; rounding up the bill or leaving 5-10% is common.

 - •Reservations are recommended for popular restaurants, especially on weekends.